Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Experiments

-Note that using strong composition theorem to assign amortized privacy budget to each step of our R1SMG-based DPSGD actually \uline{gives more favor to the classic Gaussian mechanism based DPSGD in the comparison.} This is because strong composition is much looser than the privacy accountant scheme used in the classic DPSGD (empirically validated by Figure 2 of \cite{abadi2016deep}), thus, the amortized $(\epsilon_0,\delta_0)$ can be limited.
-Developing a tight composition framework for R1SMG in SGD-based learning will be a separate research topic.
+Note that using strong composition theorem to assign amortized privacy budget to each step of our R1SMG-based DPSGD \uline{gives more favor to the classic Gaussian mechanism based DPSGD in the comparison.} This is because strong composition is much looser than the privacy accountant scheme used in DPSGD (empirically validated by Figure 2 of \cite{abadi2016deep}).
+Thus, the amortized $(\epsilon_0,\delta_0)$ can be limited.
+Developing a tight composition framework for the R1SMG mechanism in SGD-based learning will be a separate research topic.

-Even though the classic DPSGD is given more favor in the comparison, our R1SMG-based DPSGD still outperforms it by achieving higher training and testing accuracy.
-We show the comparison results for the above parameters setups in Figure \ref{fig:cnn-plot}.
-In particular, Figure \ref{fig:cnn-plot}(a) and (b) show the training and testing accuracy for the first 30 epochs achieved by various approaches when the entire learning process is $(1.795,10^{-5})$-DP and $(16.983,10^{-5})$-DP (discussed above), respectively.
+Even though the original DPSGD is given more favor in the comparison, our R1SMG-based DPSGD still outperforms it by achieving higher training and testing accuracy.
+We first show the comparison results on MNIST using the above parameters setups in Figure \ref{fig:cnn-plot}.
+In particular, Figure \ref{fig:cnn-plot}(a) and (b) show the training and testing accuracy on MNIST for the first 30 epochs achieved by various approaches when the entire learning process is $(1.795,10^{-5})$-DP and $(16.983,10^{-5})$-DP (parameters discussed above), respectively.
 The blue lines and dashed lines in Figure \ref{fig:cnn-plot} are the result of non-private SGD (the one uses original gradients calculated from the data).

-Clearly, compared with classic DPSGD, R1SMG-based DPSGD can achieve higher training and testing accuracy in just a few epochs.
-For example, when the entire privacy budget is $(16.983,10^{-5})$, our method achieves 95\% accuracy on the testing dataset using 5 epochs, whereas classic DPSGD requires 14 epochs.
-Our R1SMG-based DPSGD also leads to performance that is closer to the non-private baseline, because even though the amortized privacy budget for each R1SMG-based DPSGD step is limited, the magnitude of the perturbation noise introduced by R1SMG is much less than that required by the classic DPSGD.
+Compared with DPSGD, R1SMG-based DPSGD achieves higher training and testing accuracy in just a few epochs for the MNIST dataset.
+For example, when the total privacy budget is $(16.983,10^{-5})$, our method achieves 95\% accuracy on the testing dataset using 5 epochs, whereas DPSGD requires 14 epochs.
+Our R1SMG-based DPSGD also leads to performance that is closer to the non-private baseline, because even though the amortized privacy budget for each R1SMG-based DPSGD step is limited, the magnitude of the perturbation noise introduced by the R1SMG mechanism is much less than that required by the classic Gaussian in DPSGD.